In the Develop module, Under Masking, select the Radial Gradient tool from the toolstrip.

 Adjustments with maximum coverage

-- Press Command/Control and double-click an empty area, to create an adjustment that is centered and covers the cropped image area.
+- Press Command/Control and double-click an empty area, to create an adjustment that is centred and covers the cropped image area.

 - Press Command/Control and double-click within an existing adjustment, to expand that adjustment to cover the cropped image area.

-- Double-click without pressing the Cmd/Ctrl key commits and dismisses the Radial Filter tool.
+- Double-click without pressing the Cmd/Ctrl key commits and dismisses the Radial Gradient tool.